ngripon/vip-ivp/README.md

 ## Advanced features

-### Save and plot intermediary results
+### Save intermediary results

-Save and plot variables for later analysis.
+Save variables for later analysis.

 Its only use-case is when the variable may be lost due to context, typically for variables that are created inside functions.